How to Recover Lost Data after Factory Reset Samsung Galaxy

 Step 1: Connect Device to Your computer

-Run Samsung Galaxy Data Recovery after downloading and installing.
-Connect your device to PC with original USB i.e. the cable that came with it.
+Run UltFone Android Data Recovery after downloading and installing.
+Select "Recover Lost Data" from the main interface.
+And connect your device to PC with original USB i.e. the cable that came with it.

 Step 2: Turn on USB storage and enable USB debugging

 Follow the program wizard to turn on USB storage and enable USB debugging.
 After that, click "Allow" when an app Superuser Request pops up on your device and click "Next" to proceed.